codefresh-io/cli/docs-template/content/predefined pipelines/Delete a helm release.md

 +++
-title = "Test a helm release"
+title = "Delete a helm release"
 +++

 ### Command
-`codefresh test-release [name]`
+`codefresh delete-release [name]`

-Test a helm release
+Delete a helm release
 ### Options

 Option | Default | Description
 --------- | ----------- | -----------
 --cluster |  | Run on cluster
---timeout | 300 | time in seconds to wait for any individual kubernetes operation (like Jobs for hooks) (default 300) --detach |  | Run pipeline and print build ID --cleanup | false | delete test pods upon completion (default false)
+--timeout | 300 | time in seconds to wait for any individual kubernetes operation (like Jobs for hooks) (default 300) --purge |  | remove the release from the store and make its name free for later use (default true) --detach |  | Run pipeline and print build ID --no-hooks |  | prevent hooks from running during deletion